Important Information for International Artists

 As a visiting international artist with an invitation to perform at a Festival you won’t require a Canadian Visa.
 Fringe Theatre will provide you with a Letter of Invitation that you can present at the border to enter the country.
 This will be issued in the name and address of the Primary contact unless otherwise specified.
-This will be sent out by the end of May.

 Electronic Travel Authorization

 Every arts organization who makes a payment to a non-resident artist or company for services rendered in Canada must withhold and remit an amount in accordance with the requirements under the Canadian Income Tax Act.
 The rate of withholding is 15% of the gross amount paid.

 The only alternative to the withholding and remitting requirements is for the non-resident to obtain a waiver, or a reduction in the withholding tax.
 Where a non-resident can adequately demonstrate that the withholding tax normally required is in excess of their ultimate Canadian tax liability, the CRA may reduce or waive the withholding tax accordingly.

 The onus is on the non-resident to demonstrate to the CRA that a waiver or a reduction of the amount required to be withheld is justified.
 This may be based on the application of the treaty of their country of residence or through an estimated income and expense statement.
 A request for a waiver should normally be filed 30 days before the services are to begin in Canada, or 30 days before the first payment is due for these services.